marionlamoureux/iceberg_lab/README.md

 ![Home_CDW](./images/home_cdw.png)

-Then an **Impala** Virtual Warehouse and open the SQL Authoring tool HUE.
+Then choose an **Impala** Virtual Warehouse and open the SQL Authoring tool HUE.
 There are two types of virtual warehouses you can create in CDW, here we'll be using the type that leverages **Impala** as an engine:

 ![Typesofvirtualwarehouses.png](./images/Typesofvirtualwarehouses.png)